wefindx/wiki.wefindx.org/fellowship-programme.md

-WeFindX Foundation welcomes contributions from researchers as part of WeFindX Fellowship programme starting in Q2 2019.
+WeFindX Foundation welcomes contributions from researchers as part of WeFindX Fellowship programme.

 ### Purpose